ryanstraits/ryanstraits.github.io/_posts/2011-07-12-on-leaving-and-lebron.md

 I didn't know it then, but I had just happened into one of the most amazing group of friends that I've ever been apart of.
 Yes, I had to make the heart-rending decision to leave my family and friends back in Ohio.
 But I met, dated, and am going to marry the girl of my dreams out here in KC in three months.
 She wound up being a pretty good reason to leave Ohio.
 The price was steep, but I'd say it was a fairly even trade.

 So, can you say the same thing?
 Was it worth it?
 I'll be honest, I rooted for you to lose.
 And just about all of Ohio was darn happy when you did.
 Even if you would have pulled out some late-game magic like you always seemed to do for us, would it have been as fulfilling?
 Wouldn't it have been *that much sweeter* if you were winning it all for Cleveland?
 Wouldn't that be a much greater cause?
-It sure looks like the <a href="http://www.huffingtonpost.com/2011/07/11/lebron-james-popularity-all-time-low_n_894819.html">rest of America</a> <a href="http://sports.espn.go.com/nba/news/story?id=5575810" target="_blank">thinks so</a>.
+It sure looks like the <a href="http://www.huffingtonpost.com/2011/07/11/lebron-james-popularity-all-time-low_n_894819.html" target="_blank">rest of America</a> <a href="http://sports.espn.go.com/nba/news/story?id=5575810" target="_blank">thinks so</a>.
 But hey, you made your choice.
 And I made mine.

 And it turned out to be the best one I've ever made.